GN 4.3 Invoices and reimbursements

 Invoicing requirements

 The following invoicing requirements apply to medical, hospital and rehabilitation providers (excluding pharmaceutical services).
-If an insurer receives an invoice that does not meet the requirements, insurers are advised to promptly address any issues directly with the provider for correction rather than withholding payment for the invoice.
 Invoices must be submitted within 30 calendar days of the service provided, and include:

 1. the injured worker’s first and last name, and claim number